Sovereign-Labs/sovereign-book/src/3-1-implementing-a-module.md

 A module is the basic unit of functionality in the Sovereign SDK.
 It's a self-contained piece of onchain logic that manages its own state and defines how users can interact with it.

 The best way to learn how modules work is to build one.
 In this section, we'll create a simple but complete `ValueSetter` module from scratch.
 This module will allow a designated admin address to set a `u32` value in the rollup's state.
 After the walkthrough, we'll dive deeper into each of the concepts introduced.

+Think of this tutorial as your guide to the fundamental components of a module.
+Once you understand the concepts, we recommend starting your own module by copying the [`ExampleModule`](fix-link) provided in the starter repository.
+It has all the necessary dependencies and file structure pre-configured for you.

 ## A Step-by-Step Walkthrough: The `ValueSetter` Module